stevegraham/slanger/README.md

 -w or --websocket_host This is the address that Slanger will bind the WebSocket part of the service to.
 This is an optional argument and defaults to 0.0.0.0:8080

+-i or --require Require an additional file before starting Slanger to tune it to your needs.
+This is an optional argument

+-p or --private_key_file Private key file for SSL support.
+This argument is optional, if given, SSL will be enabled

+-c or --cert_chain_file Certificate chain file for SSL support.
+This argument is optional, if given, SSL will be enabled

 -v or --[no-]verbose This makes Slanger run verbosely, meaning WebSocket frames will be echoed to STDOUT.
 Useful for debugging
 </pre>